adam-poulton/slashdiablo-maphack/docs/Info-Window.md

-Click any row, or press enter to take the first match, and the list is replaced by that recipe in full: the runes untruncated, the character level it requires (the highest level requirement among its runes), how many sockets the base needs and which bases it can go in, and its stats.
+Click any row, or press enter to take the first match, and the list is replaced by that recipe in full: the runes untruncated, the character level it requires (the highest level requirement among its runes), which bases it can go in, and its stats.
+It is laid out like the description on an item — centred text inside a border drawn to fit it — and long lines are wrapped rather than cut.

 The stats are read from the same tables and string files the game itself uses to describe an item, so the wording matches what you would see on the finished